TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

-To come to a conclusion, even though Target-CMLI seems to be a promising approach to alleviate the mismatch between text tokens and image patches, especially considering that some examples in @t_cmli_examples show a self-attention map that is focused on the object the text token describes, the results are far from consistent, and are constrained to only a few text tokens that have a real-world counterpart in images, and even this are not reliable.
+To come to a conclusion, even though Target-CMLI seems to be a promising approach to alleviate the mismatch between text tokens and image patches, especially considering that some examples in @t_cmli_examples show a self-attention map that is focused on the object the text token describes, the results are far from consistent.
+They are constrained to only a few text tokens that have a real-world counterpart in images, and the matching for those tokens is not perfect to begin with.